-Loans and receivables are carried at amortised cost using the effective interest method less impairment losses, if any (note 2(c)(vi)).
+Loans and receivables were non-derivative financial assets with fixed or determinable payments that were not quoted in an active market.
+They were carried at amortised cost using the effective interest method less impairment losses, if any (note 2(d)(viii)).